 In January 2014, the Company announced a new oil discovery at Ewoi-1 located four kilometers to the east of the Etuko-1 discovery in the Basin Flank Play on the eastern side of the South Lokichar Basin.
 Logs indicate potential net pay of 20 to 80 meters to be confirmed by well testing.
-Testing operations are ongoing at Ewoi-1.

 Also in January 2014, the Company announced a new oil discovery at Amosing-1 located seven kilometers southwest of the Ngamia-1 discovery along the Basin Bounding Fault Play.
 Logs indicate 160 to 200 meters of potential net oil pay in good quality sandstone reservoirs.
-Amosing-2, a down-dip appraisal well, with a planned sidetrack, is currently drilling.